Awarded for design and sustainability

 Wayfinding signage is visually distinctive and uses colors to differentiate between parking levels.
 The color scheme is reinforced with colors on structural columns, elevator lobby walls, wayfinding signs, and the “Air/Traffic/Control” public art installation in the elevator lobby of each tier.

 The Ground Transportation Center features a dedicated entrance, preventing conflict with public parking patrons.
 The Center’s design separates each mode of transportation into designated lanes for easy access.

 The garage’s open-air structure design ensures proper indoor air quality, nearly eliminating the need for energy-consuming mechanical ventilation and exhaust fans.
 The parking guidance system reduces unnecessary drive time, fossil fuel usage and greenhouse gas emissions.
 Pay-on-foot kiosks also reduce vehicle idling time.

-Sustainability features include electric vehicle charging stations, rooftop canopy to capture up to 20,000 gallons of rainwater for irrigation purposes, a partial “green” wall with planter boxes, an automated parking guidance system, and rooftop solar panels to help power parking and airport operations.
+The garage features electric vehicle charging stations, LED lighting, a rooftop canopy to capture up to 20,000 gallons of rainwater for irrigation, and a partial “green” wall with planter boxes.

 From left to right: Wayne Overman, Sigma Engineering, Program Manager; Kyle Keppner, PE, Walker Project Engineer; Randy Carwile, PE, Walker Principal; David Schilling, Atkins, PE, Senior Project Manager; Jennifer Casterline, Atkins, EIT, Project Engineer; Matt Leiner, Atkins, AIA, NCARB, Project Director; Bruce Hoelscher, Atkins, AIA, LEED AP, Senior Architect.